Myanmar activists call for new non-cooperation campaign

 A spokesman for the junta did not answer calls seeking comment.

+Hundreds of protesters were on the streets in several towns on Monday, media reported.
+There were no immediate reports of violence.

-Activists criticised a five-point agreement that came out of the ASEAN meeting, to end violence, start a dialogue among all parties, accept aid, and appoint a special ASEAN envoy who would be allowed to visit Myanmar.
+Activists criticised the agreement that came out of the ASEAN meeting, a so-called five-point consensus that included an end to violence, starting a dialogue among all parties, accepting aid, and appointing a special ASEAN envoy who would be allowed to visit Myanmar.

 Suu Kyi, 75, has been charged with various offences including violating a colonial-era official secrets act that could see her jailed for 14 years.

-She won the Nobel Peace Prize in 1991, and has led Myanmar’s struggle against military rule for decades.
-The won a second term in a November, and even though the election commission said the vote was fair the military, whose candidates suffered humiliating defeats, alleged it was a fraudulent election.
+She won the Nobel Peace Prize in 1991 and has led Myanmar’s struggle against military rule for decades.
+Her party won a second term in November.

+The election commission said the vote was fair but the military said fraud at the polls had forced it to seize power.

 Suu Kyi is due to appear via video link for another hearing in her case on Monday.